Efficient Discovery of Heterogeneous Quantile Treatment Effects in Randomized Experiments via Anomalous Pattern Detection: Supplementary Materials: Proofs of Lemmas and Theorems

 \subsection{Statistical Properties}

-We now demonstrate desirable statistical properties of $F^{BJ}(S)$ and $F^{NA}(S)$; these properties will also extend to the other statistics described in Appendix \ref{sec:scoring_functions} because of their close relationship to $F^{NA}(S)$.
-More specifically, we demonstrate that using $F(S)$ we can appropriately (fail to) reject $H_0$ with high probability.
-The results derived in this section assume $N(x) \ge n$ for all $x \in U_{X}(D)$, i.e., each unique covariate profile in the data has at least $n$ data points, and we consider the case where $M,n \longrightarrow \infty$.
-We would like to show that for the same critical value $h(M,\epsilon)$ we have the following:
+We now demonstrate desirable statistical properties of $\max_{S \in Rect} F(S)$.
+Our derivations are based on $F^{NA}(S)$, but we show that these properties also extend to $F^{BJ}(S)$, our statistic of choice in the main text, and many other statistics because of their close relationship with $F^{NA}(S)$, as described in Appendix~\ref{sec:scoring_functions}.
+More specifically, we demonstrate that, using $\max_{S \in Rect} F(S)$ as a test statistic of the data, we can appropriately (fail to) reject $H_0$ with high probability.
+For mathematical convenience, the results derived in this section assume that $N(x) = n$ for all $x \in U_{X}(D)$, i.e., each unique covariate profile in the data has exactly $n$ data points (and therefore $n$ $p$-values).
+We also assume under the alternative hypothesis $H_1(S^T)$ that a constant fraction of cells $k$, $0 < k \le 1$, are affected.
+Finally, we consider the asymptotic regime where $n \longrightarrow \infty$.
+Ultimately, we will show that for any Type I error rate $\delta > 0$, we can compute a critical value $h(\delta)$ such that we have the following:

-Toward this pursuit, the first result we show is that in the limit $F^{BJ}$ is well approximated by $F^{NA}$, which will then allow us to focus the remainder of our results on $F^{NA}$ specifically.